ABOUT THE ISLAND.....

 ATTRACTIONS

 If you are looking to explore during your stay you will find Eleuthera has plenty of attractions to visit from one end of the island to the other such as Glass Window Bridge and Queen's Baths, Sapphire Blue Hole and Ocean Hole, The Leon Levy Native Plant Preserve which is a 30-acre botanical garden located in Governor's Harbour and is. managed by The Bahamas National Trust, it is a living part of Bahamian history and was the first National Park on the island of Eleuthera.
-You will also find Sweetings Pond which has recently been declared a National Park and is now called Seahorse National Park due to its unique seahorse population.
+You will also find Sweetings Pond which has recently been declared a National Park and is now called Seahorse National Park due to its unique seahorse population (currently closed to the public).

 EXPLORE beaches